tocalabs/toca-docs/src/book/intro.md

 ## How to use this book

 This book is designed to be a hands-on learning experience.
 Each chapter will introduce new concepts and provide practical examples.
 We encourage you to follow along with the examples and experiment with Toca's features as you learn.

+# Contributing
+This book is open source!
+If you find any errors or have suggestions for improvements, please feel free to [contribute](https://github.com/tocalabs/toca-docs).

+Let's embark on this exciting journey of building amazing applications with Toca!